databendlabs/databend/website/blog/2023-04-15-databend-weekly-89.md

 Databend v1.1.0 was officially released on April 14, 2023!
 This release marks the first major update of Databend since version 1.0.

+The new version has many new features, including:

 - `COPY INTO` now has ETL capabilities
 - Full Support for TPC-DS Queries
 - `REPLACE INTO`